Slave rebellion: North America

 The 1811 German Coast Uprising, which took place in rural southeast Louisiana, at that time the Territory of Orleans, early in 1811, involved up to 500 insurgent slaves.
 It was suppressed by local militias and a detachment of the United States Army.
 In retaliation for the deaths of two white men and the destruction of property, the authorities killed at least 40 black men in a violent confrontation (the numbers cited are inconsistent); at least 29 more were executed (combined figures from two jurisdictions, St. Charles Parish and Orleans Parish).
 There was a third jurisdiction for a tribunal and what amounted to summary judgments against the accused, St. John the Baptist Parish.
 Fewer than 20 men are said to have escaped; some of those were later caught and killed, on their way to freedom.

 Although only involving about seventy slaves and free blacks, Turner's 1831 rebellion is considered to be a significant event in American history.
 The rebellion caused the slave-holding South to go into a panic.
 Fifty-five men, women, and children were killed, and enslaved blacks were freed on multiple plantations in Southampton County, Virginia, as Turner and his fellow rebels attacked the white institution of plantation slavery.
-Turner and the other rebels were eventually stopped by state militias (Aptheker, 1993).
+Turner and the other rebels were eventually stopped by state militias.
 The rebellion resulted in the hanging of about 56 slaves, including Nat Turner himself.
-Up to 200 other blacks were killed during the hysteria which followed, few of whom likely had anything to do with the uprising.
-Fears afterwards led to new legislation passed by Southern states prohibiting the movement, assembly, and education of slaves, and reducing the rights of free people of color.
-In addition, the Virginia legislature considered abolishing slavery to prevent further rebellions.
+Up to 200 other blacks were killed during the hysteria that followed, few of whom likely had anything to do with the uprising.
+White fear led to new legislation passed by Southern states prohibiting the movement, assembly, and education of slaves, and reducing the rights of free people of color.
+In 1831–32, the Virginia legislature considered a gradual emancipation law to prevent future rebellions.
 In a close vote, however, the state decided to keep slaves.